ccoutant/dwarf-locations/005-locations-on-stack.md

 > containing the value `V`, represented using the encoding and byte order of
 > the value's type.
 The offset of `L` is set to 0, and `L` is pushed onto the stack.

-For `DW_OP_implicit_pointer`, in the first (non-normative) paragraph, replace "this value" with "the latter value".

-For `DW_OP_implicit_pointer`, replace the 3rd paragraph:
+### Section 3.11 Implicit Pointer Locations [adapted from 2.6.1.1.4]

+Move the description of `DW_OP_implicit_pointer` into this new section as follows:

+> *An optimizing compiler may eliminate a pointer, while
+> still retaining the value that the pointer addressed.
+> `DW_OP_implicit_pointer` allows a producer to describe
+> <del>this</del> <ins>the latter</ins> value.*
+>
+> An implicit pointer location is used to describe a pointer
+> object that cannot be represented as a real pointer, even
+> though the value it would point to can be described.
+It
+> refers to a debugging information entry that represents the
+> actual value of the object to which the pointer would point.
+> Thus, a consumer of the debug information would be able to
+> show the value of the dereferenced pointer, even when it
+> cannot show the value of the pointer itself.
+>
+> The following DWARF operation is used to create an implicit
+> pointer location:
+>
+> 1. `DW_OP_implicit_pointer`
+>
 >     The `DW_OP_implicit_pointer` operation has two operands: a
 >     reference to a debugging information entry that describes
 >     the dereferenced object's value, and a signed number that
 >     is treated as a byte offset from the start of that value.
 >     The first operand is a 4-byte unsigned value in the 32-bit
 >     DWARF format, or an 8-byte unsigned value in the 64-bit
 >     DWARF format (see Section
 >     {32bitand64bitdwarfformats})
-> that is used as the offset of a debugging information entry
+>     that is used as the offset of the debugging information entry
 >     in the `.debug_info` section of the current executable
 >     or shared object file.
-> The second operand is a
+>     The second operand, the byte offset, is a
 >     signed LEB128 number.

-with:

-> The `DW_OP_implicit_pointer` operation has two operands: a
-> reference to a debugging information entry `D` that describes
-> the dereferenced object's value, and a signed number that
-> is treated as a byte offset `B` from the start of that value.
-> The first operand is a 4-byte unsigned value in the 32-bit
-> DWARF format, or an 8-byte unsigned value in the 64-bit
-> DWARF format (see Section
-> {32bitand64bitdwarfformats})
-> that is used as the offset of the debugging information entry `D`
-> in the `.debug_info` section of the current executable
-> or shared object file.
-> The second operand, `B`, is a
-> signed LEB128 number.

-And add:

-> An implicit storage location `LP` is created for the
-> location of the pointer object `P`, and the location `LV` of
-> the object `V` is obtained from `D`. `LP` describes the
-> location of `P`, with an offset of 0, and the value in that
-> implicit storage represents (implicitly) the value of the
-> pointer, which is meant to point to `V`. `LV` describes the
-> location of the object `V`, with a byte offset of `B`.
 >
+>     An implicit pointer storage location is created for the
-> The location `LP` is pushed onto the stack.
+>     location of the pointer object and is pushed onto the

-In the non-normative paragraph that follows, change "The debugging information entry referenced by..." to "The debugging information entry `D` referenced by...."
+>     stack.
+>
+>     *The debugging information entry referenced by a
+>     `DW_OP_implicit_pointer` operation is typically a
+>     `DW_TAG_variable` or `DW_TAG_formal_parameter` entry whose
+>     `DW_AT_location` attribute gives a second DWARF expression or a
+>     location list that describes the value of the object, but the
+>     referenced entry may be any entry that contains a `DW_AT_location`
+>     or `DW_AT_const_value` attribute (for example, `DW_TAG_dwarf_procedure`).
+>     By using the second DWARF expression, a consumer can
+>     reconstruct the value of the object when asked to dereference
+>     the pointer described by the original DWARF expression
+>     containing the `DW_OP_implicit_pointer` operation.*

-### Section 3.11 Composite Locations [adapted from 2.6.1.2]
+### Section 3.12 Composite Locations [adapted from 2.6.1.2]

 Insert the following (adapted from Section 2.6.1.2, and with the new `DW_OP_composite` operator):